ConnerHansen/oo.js/README.md

   /**
    * Dog inherits Animal because a dog is an animal and
-   * must alter some private compoents of Animal
+   * must alter some private components of Animal
    */
   inherit(
     self.Animal,